 Do I Need to Clean My Dog’s Ears?

 Yes!
 Cleaning and caring for your pet's ears are important ways to reduce the chance for ear infections and excess wax build up.
-Routine cleaning and at home examination lets you detect any infections or other problems early.
+Routine cleaning and at-home examinations are good ways to detect potential infections or other ear issues early.

-Prompt treatment offers a better prognosis, reduces the potential for chronic disease, hearing loss, and gives earlier relief for any discomfort your dog may be experiencing.
+Prompt treatment often offers a better prognosis, can reduce the potential for chronic disease and hearing loss, and may also provide earlier relief for any discomfort your dog may be experiencing.

 How Will I Know If My Dog Has an Ear Infection?

 Keep an eye on your dog’s everyday behavior and physical health.
 As the pet’s owner, you will know better than any when your dog begins to act abnormally.
 In particular, keep an eye out for:

 - Odor around the ear